 Next Unseen64 Patreon Goal:

-If we could be able to rise 550$ or more per month on Patreon, with your help we could finally quit a few of our day-jobs to work more on Unseen64, create better articles and more videos, organize interviews with forgotten developers, start to archive lost games for the 8th generation of consoles (PS4 / X1 / Nintendo WiiU, Switch / new PC games)!
+If we could rise 550$ or more per month on Patreon, with your help we could finally quit a few of our day-jobs to work more on Unseen64, create better articles and more videos, organize interviews with forgotten developers, start to archive lost games for the 8th generation of consoles (PS4 / X1 / Nintendo WiiU, Switch / new PC games)!

-Available Donations in the Preservation Fund:
+New Donations & Preservation Fund:

 - Preservation Fund Savings: